Traveling to India soon? Is it your first time?…

 India has a population of 1.2 billion people, with 29 states and 7 union territories.
 You can travel the country and you’ll always find something a little different, from mountains, deserts, beaches, rivers, etc.. you can find all types of terrain there and landscapes will look drastically different.
 This is why you’ll come across many Indian travelers traveling their own country, embracing some culture shock and feeling a little lost like you.

-Language wise, Hindi and English are the main languages, but there are 21 official other languages.
-Not everyone in India speaks Hindi or English.
+Language wise, Hindi and English are the main languages and they are generally spoken in large modern cities like Delhi, Mumbai.
+But keep in mind, there are 21 official other languages and they can change by region.
+Not everyone in India speaks English.. or even Hindi!
 So on some occasions, even Indians may not fully understand the language of their brothers.

 Also, India doesn’t just have one cinema industry (Bollywood), but something like eleven!